Skip to main content

 Manually triggering Automations

-When configuring a Custom Automation, you can specify that the Automation is triggered manually, on demand
+When building a Custom Automation, you can specify that it will be triggered manually, on demand.
+You can then run these Automations for individual records or in bulk

 Carly Hammond avatar